Projectmankind/Balance/Why/README.md

 Don't let future generations become slaves of the current powers and systems, let them become free and create a better world.

 Unite and work on this (or any similar) project before it's actually to late!

+P.s.

+I'm the kind of person who doesn't like to be in the spotlight, this means...

+* I won't respond on any questions that have nothing todo with this project
+* I don't do interviews (unless they are with current world leaders, hahaha)
+* I don't accept money for this project
+* In other words (leave me alone)